Portrayal of women in film noir: World War II

 Though World War II is not often present in the plot lines of film noir, scholars suggest that the war period is important to the configuration of gender identity and gendered hierarchies in American society.
 During wartime, women entered what previously were male-dominated job positions, earning higher wages than ever before.
 Postwar retrenchment intended to restore jobs back to men and shift women to lower-paid positions or domestic roles.
 Sylvia Harvey examined these social shifts in regards to film noir and writes, "These economic changes forced certain changes in the traditional organization of the family; and the underlying sense of horror and uncertainty in film noir may be seen, in part, as an indirect response to this forcible assault on traditional family structures and the traditional and conservative values which they embodied."

-World War II marked a significant turning point of the feminist movement.
-Societal gender roles were starting to be examined and this is believed to be a wave that swept of 1940s cinema leading to exploring how women function in film, a movement that critics and scholars could both agree pushed the expected boundaries of female characters.
+World War II marked a significant turning point in the feminist movement as societal gender roles were becoming more closely examined.
+This wave that swept over 1940s cinema led to the exploration of how women function in film, a movement that critics and scholars could both agree pushed the expected boundaries of female characters.